Vitamin E: Food labeling

 For US food and dietary supplement labeling purposes, the amount in a serving is expressed as a percent of daily value.
-For vitamin E labeling purposes 100% of the daily value was 30 international units (IUs), but as of May 2016, it was revised to 15 mg to bring it into agreement with the RDA.
+For vitamin E labeling purposes 100% of the daily value was 30 international units (IUs), but as of May 2016, it was revised to 15 mg "as alpha-tocopherol" to bring it into agreement with the RDA.
 A table of the old and new adult daily values is provided at Reference Daily Intake.

 European Union regulations require that labels declare energy, protein, fat, saturated fat, carbohydrates, sugars, and salt.
 Voluntary nutrients may be shown if present in significant amounts.
 Instead of daily values, amounts are shown as percent of reference intakes (RIs).
 For vitamin E, 100% RI was set at 12 mg in 2011.

+Units

+Due to the variety of natural and synthetic compounds with vitamin E activity, there has historically been many different units that attempt to produce a measure of "vitamin E activity" using a weighted sum.

 The international unit measurement was used by the United States in 1968–2016.
-1 IU is the biological equivalent of about 0.667 mg d (RRR)-alpha-tocopherol (2/3 mg exactly), or of 0.90 mg of dl-alpha-tocopherol, corresponding to the then-measured relative potency of stereoisomers.
-In May 2016, the measurements were revised, such that 1 mg of "Vitamin E" is 1 mg of d-alpha-tocopherol or 2 mg of dl-alpha-tocopherol.
+1 IU is the biological equivalent of about 0.667 mg d (RRR)-alpha-tocopherol (2/3 mg exactly), or of 0.90 mg of dl-alpha-tocopherol (or of 1.0 mg of dl-alpha-tocopherol acetate), corresponding to the then-measured relative potency of stereoisomers.
+In May 2016, the measurements were revised, such that 1 mg "as alpha-tocopherol" of Vitamin E is 1 mg of d-alpha-tocopherol or 2 mg of dl-alpha-tocopherol.
 The change was originally started in 2000, when forms of vitamin E other than alpha-tocopherol were dropped from dietary calculations by the IOM.
 The UL amount disregards any conversion.

 The EFSA has never used an IU unit, and their measurement only considers RRR-alpha-tocopherol.